-The latest book that I finished is based off of one of my all time favorite video games.
-This book, Bioshock: Rapture, is a prequel novel based before the video game happens.
-Before I really talk about the plot of this book or go into my review, I’m going to talk a little about the video game because that will provide some insight to the book.
+The latest book that I finished is based on one of my all-time favorite video games.
+This book, Bioshock: Rapture, is a prequel novel based on the video game.
+Before I really talk about the plot of this book or go into my review, I’m going to talk a little about the video game because that will provide some insight into the book.

 This book starts before Rapture was created.
 Major characters in this novel include:

 Andrew Ryan: Ryan is the creator of Rapture.
 He creates Rapture because he believes that the world will die at the hands of a nuclear holocaust.

 Bill McDonagh: McDonagh is a British engineer and he is recruited by Andrew Ryan to help create the city and protect it.

 Frank Fontaine: Fontaine is a criminal who sneaks his way into Rapture.
 He is the main antagonist in the story along with Andrew Ryan.
 Ryan and Fontaine are constantly fighting over the right to rule Rapture and this causes conflict within the novel and impacts the city.

 Brigid Tenenbaum: Tenenbaum is a geneticist.
 She helped create the plasmids and the ADAM responsible for the destruction of Rapture.
 She was also a scientific assistant in the concentration camps in Germany in World War II.